rearc-data/mit-us-hor-precinct-level-returns-2016/product-description.md

-U.S. House of Representatives Precinct-Level Returns 2016 | Harvard Dataverse/MEDSL
+U.S. House of Representatives Precinct-Level Returns 2016 | Harvard Dataverse / MEDSL
 =========================

 The source code outlining how this product gathers, transforms, revises and publishes its datasets is available at [https://github.com/rearc-data/mit-us-hor-precinct-level-returns-2016](https://github.com/rearc-data/mit-us-hor-precinct-level-returns-2016).